War of the Spider Queen

+Publication history

+The start of the six-book series War of the Spider Queen was released as part of Wizards of the Coast's "Year of the Drow" multimedia event in 2002.
+This event also included the City of the Spider Queen (2002) adventure module and R. A. Salvatore's novel The Thousand Orcs (2002).

 According to Salvatore, the idea for the series was that of his editor Philip Athans, who also wrote the fifth book of the series.
 Athans had to convince Salvatore to sign onto the project, and it was the idea that Salvatore "could help some other writers get some much-needed exposure" that won the author over.
 Salvatore and fellow authors Richard Baker, Thomas Reid, and Richard Lee Byers along with Athans and others then met in Seattle to compile the main overview of the storyline.
-Afterwards, Salvatore became the content editor, mostly ensuring that content within the Drow city of Menzoberranzan "kept the place where I wanted it for future works."
+Afterwards, Salvatore became the content editor, mostly ensuring that content within the drow city of Menzoberranzan "kept the place where I wanted it for future works."
+Game designer Rich Baker commented that he and James Wyatt "were present in the original planning sessions with Bob Salvatore, Richard Byers, Thomas Reid, and Phil Athans as the whole War of the Spider Queen plan was hammered out, so the game guys and book guys were able to put together a common plot that everyone was happy with".

-In September 2006, Wizards of the Coast released the War of the Spider Queen series in two separate gift sets featuring Brom's artwork on the exterior of the boxes.
+In September 2006, Wizards of the Coast released the War of the Spider Queen series in two separate gift sets featuring Gerald Brom's artwork on the exterior of the boxes.
 Graphic design for the gift sets was done by Lisa Hanson and Matt Adelsperger.
+Shannon Appelcline commented that the 2012 "Rise of the Underdark" multimedia event by Wizards of the Coast was "foreshadowed with the re-release of War of the Spider Queen" which was reprinted as an omnibus edition "in April and May of that year".
+The new edition was titled R.A.
+Salvatore's War of the Spider Queen Volume I and Volume II with the first volume collecting the first three novels and the second volume collecting the last three novels.